alexandrainst/node-red-contrib-mock-cli/README.md

 }
 ```

-The last loaded node can be accessed from `RED.node` and the full list of loaded nodes from `RED.nodes`.

 One can then invoke the node from command-line, passing the node name first, and then some optional node properties in JSON format:

 ```sh